Spectrum of equivariant cohomology as a fixed point scheme: Introduction

 Thus we see that the partial Grothendieck--Springer resolution $\mu_\Ps$ over the Kostant section ${\Ss}$ is precisely the spectrum of the $\Gs$-equivariant cohomology algebra of the partial flag variety $\Gs/\Ps$.
 In this paper our motivation is to show that the appearance of the spectrum of equivariant cohomology in \eqref{big} is not a coincidence.
 We will show that the same holds for $\Hs$-regular actions of a principally paired group $\Hs$ on a smooth projective variety $X$.

-\begin{definition} \begin{enumerate} \item A complex linear algebraic group $\Hs$ is {\em principally paired} if it contains a pair $\{e,h\}\subset \he$ in its Lie algebra, such that $[h,e]=2e$ and $e$ is a regular nilpotent, and an algebraic group homomorphism $B(\SL_2)\to \Hs$ integrates the Lie subalgebra of $\he$ generated by $e$ and $h$. \item An action of a principally paired group $\Hs$ on a smooth projective variety $X$ is {\em regular} when a regular unipotent element $u\in\Hs$ has finitely many fixed points. \end{enumerate} \end{definition}
+\begin{definition}\leavevmode \begin{enumerate} \item A complex linear algebraic group $\Hs$ is {\em principally paired} if it contains a pair $\{e,h\}\subset \he$ in its Lie algebra such that $[h,e]=2e$ and $e$ is a regular nilpotent, as well as an algebraic group homomorphism $B(\SL_2)\to \Hs$ from the Borel subgroup of $\SL_2$ whose differential maps the regular unipotent to $e$ and the appropriate diagonal element to $h$. \item An action of a principally paired group $\Hs$ on a smooth projective variety $X$ is {\em regular} when a regular unipotent element $u\in\Hs$ has finitely many fixed points. \end{enumerate} \end{definition}

-In fact a unipotent element always has a connected fixed point set \cite{Horrocks}, so for a regular action we have $X^u=\{ o\}$ for some $o\in X$.
+In fact, a unipotent element always has a connected fixed point set, see \cite{Horrocks}, so for a regular action we have $X^u=\{ o\}$ for some $o\in X$.
 Examples of principally paired groups include parabolic subgroups of reductive groups (see Lemma~\ref{parabolic}), such as Borel subgroups and reductive groups themselves.
-While examples of $\Hs$-regular varieties include for $\Hs=\Gs$ the partial flag varieties $\Gs/\Ps$ considered above (see \cite{Akyildiz}), smooth Schubert varieties are regular when $\Hs=\Bs\subset \Gs$ is a Borel subgroup and Bott--Samelson resolutions will be examples for parabolic subgroups $\Hs=\Ps\subset\Gs$ of reductive groups.
+While examples of $\Hs$-regular varieties include for $\Hs=\Gs$ the partial flag varieties $\Gs/\Ps$ considered above (see \cite{Akyildiz}), smooth Schubert varieties are regular when $\Hs=\Bs\subset \Gs$ is a Borel subgroup, and Bott--Samelson resolutions will be examples for parabolic subgroups $\Hs=\Ps\subset\Gs$ of reductive groups.

-We construct (see Section \ref{vecsec}) a vector field $V_\he$ on $\he\times X$ such that for any $y\in \he$ its restriction
+We construct (see Section~\ref{vecsec}) a vector field $V_\he$ on $\he\times X$ such that for any $y\in \he$ its restriction